 - Omega-3 supplements

-- Bone broth protein powder: contains type 2 collagen, glucosamine, chondroitin and hyaluronic acid.
+- Protein powder made from bone broth: contains type 2 collagen, glucosamine, chondroitin and hyaluronic acid.
 These can aid in tissue repair, as can bovine collagen powder, which has type 1 and 3 collagen.

 - Antioxidant-boosting compounds: These include resveratrol, green tea, cordyceps and berry extracts.
 Antioxidants can help support the body’s own stem-cell production and initiate tissue regeneration.